gindiehl/stoned/README.md

 ## Description

-An api that will return a list of rock types and a rocks minerals, with some associated properties typically used by rockhounds in mineral identification.
-It lets users search by rock type & provides an option to search for a random mineral.
+An api that will return rock types and a rocks minerals, with some associated properties typically used by rockhounds in mineral identification.
+It currently lets users search by rock type & provides an option to search for a random mineral.
+Specifications for further exploration detailed below.

 ## Technologies used / Prerequisites